jonnygutierrez/Tatooine/terms.md

 ## Domain:

-it's the name of the page, is use like acces door
+it's the name of the page, is use like acces door, with the domain name we can find the website

 ![Domain](https://cdn.searchenginejournal.com/wp-content/uploads/2018/10/shutterstock_781493554-760x400.png)